MET BREUER (formerly WHITNEY MUSEUM OF AMERICAN ART)

 Wrapped in concrete and faced in 1,500 granite slabs each weighing 500 to 600 pounds, the building stands out from the surrounding limestone, brick and brownstone townhouses and apartment buildings.
 Resembling an upside-down ziggurat, the front of the structure is surrounded by a moat looking trench, occupied by a sunken sculpture court, creating a gap between the sidewalk and the entrance, only bridged by a concrete span connecting Madison Avenue to the lobby.
 It was said that Breuer didn’t want any windows at all for his bunker-like museum, settling for artificial lighting, which would have provided a better display for the artwork inside.

-Inside, Breuer used a vast array of materials including terrazzo, board-formed and bush-hammered concrete, bluestone for the floors, walnut parquet, and suspended precast concrete coffers for the ceiling.
-The museum’s four floors offer 26,7000 square-feet of gallery space, 21,500 square-feet of storage, a restaurant and a 120 person film gallery.
+For the interiors, Breuer used a vast array of materials including terrazzo, board-formed and bush-hammered concrete, bluestone for the floors, walnut parquet, and suspended precast concrete coffers for the ceiling.
+The museum’s four floors offer 26,7000 square-feet of gallery space, 21,500 square-feet of storage, a restaurant, and a 120 person film gallery.
 In 2016, the Whitney Museum moved into their new Renzo Piano-designed home on Gansevoort Street, leaving the Madison Avenue building to the Metropolitan Museum of Art who renamed it The Met Breuer after the building’s architect.
 Before the Met moved in, the building underwent a $600 million renovation led by architects Beyer Blinder Belle.

 Breuer’s described the importance of function and material in his design: